A quality education for the international community

 During these years the pupil numbers were always greatest in the Nursery and Reception and gradually decreased as the children grew older as many families made the decision to return to their home countries for their children to continue a more familiar system of education.
 However, as pupil numbers and demand increased the School gradually added year groups, building up to the point where there were enough older children to create a Senior School and offer British examinations.
 In 2004 the Senior School moved to the site at Frederick Roeskestraat.

 In 2010, The British School of Amsterdam was changed into a Stichting (a foundation).
 The main office is located at Anthonie van Dijckstraat.
-The current school roll is just under 900.
+The current school roll is just over 910.

 In 2014 we became the first school in the Netherlands to be recognised by the UK government as a British School Overseas.
 The School is also an Accredited Member of the Council of British International Schools.